The Links Academy – School offer

-- All students with SEN are actively encouraged to review their performance, identifying strengths and areas for development.
+- All students with SEND are actively encouraged to review their performance, identifying strengths and areas for development.

 - How will the learning and development provision be matched to my child’s needs?

 - Students with SEND are inclusively educated within a very small or in some cases one to one classroom environment.

 - Teaching and resources are differentiated within the classroom to ensure students are able to achieve objectives and access the curriculum.